Confused about the law for displaying a red / white striped sign on the back of your motorhome or campervan when travelling in Europe?

 Which rear warning board to buy?

-Personally, we have one like this aluminium red and white warning sign and have never had a problem.
+Personally, I like the red and white warning sign types below and have never had a problem.

 Kat never planned to buy a motorhome.
 She also never planned to quit her job as an air traffic controller, go touring around Europe in said motorhome, start one of the UK’s largest motorhome travel websites… or get a cocker spaniel.